DCIForks/nim/README.md

 The "Dr Nim" `player` will automatically adapt the way it plays, so that it will continue to follow a winning strategy.

-**Can you modify your `player.js` script so that it can win either game agains Dr Nim, at least half the time?**
+**Can you modify your `player.js` script so that it can win either game against Dr Nim, at least half the time?**

 ---
 ## Challenging Others